 Laurel Canyon recorded and self-released two EPs in 2000 and 2001 on Pamlico Sounds, played just a couple of shows and soon had stoic Swans/Angels of Light auteur Michael Gira asking them to open for his band.
 On a whim, Hall sent an unsolicited CD to Neurot Recordings and shortly thereafter was quite surprised to hear from Neurosis guitarist/vocalist and label co-owner Steve Von Till offering to sign the band.
 The label predicated upon releasing music primarily by artists within its tight-knit family of like-minded iconoclasts (not just any band sending a demo) was so moved by the music, Von Till invited the inchoate band to join the roster.

 Everything fell into place quickly, as if the music was guiding itself.
 The Burden of Hope was released under the group’s new name, Grails in 2003.
 It was received with some of the most peculiar enthusiasm -- inspiring critics to react with such emotional candor, it’s surprising that anything written about Grails even mentions the music itself!

 Nonetheless, where that album ebbed and flowed, Red Light simmers and erupts with evermore moving dynamism and raw emotion.
 Sure, there’s much to be said of Red Light…the album is bound to inspire thousands of thoughts and memories.
 But, may we humbly request at least some mention of the music when describing the evocative force of Grails.

-Visit the Neurot Recordings for Grails CDs, LPs, and merchandise from other Neurot Recordings artists.
+Visit the Neurot Recordings for Grails CDs, Posters, and merchandise from other Neurot Recordings artists.